10 Ways to Make Your Dry Hair Soft and Shiny, According to a Stylist

 A hair mask is like a regular conditioner on steroids.
 And if you're going to make an effort, do it right: After you've shampooed, gather your hair into a ponytail and apply the mask to that portion of your hair.
 Twist it into a bun, then cover your whole head with a shower cap.
 "The heat that is released from your head will warm the mask, helping it penetrate deeper into your hair," Hawkins says.
 After 15 minutes, rinse it all out.

 Hot tools are a major enemy to dry hair, and repeated use only dehydrates it further.
 We're not saying you need to ditch them altogether; just make sure you're using ones designed to lessen the damaging blow.
 Your best bet: A tool that lets you control the temperature.
 "You really only need something to be 390 to 400 degrees to get results, but some people turn their irons up to 450 degrees or worse, and that can really damage your hair," Hawkins says.
 The same goes for your blow dryer: avoid the urge to crank the buttons to the hottest setting.
 Spritzing strands with the Drybar Hot Toddy Heat Protectant Mist ($27, Sephora) before styling can also help prevent damage and lock in hydration.

 Get a Haircut

-You might not actually be suffering from chronically dry hair -- it could just be that your ends are dry.
+You might not actually be suffering from chronically dry hair; it could just be that your ends are dry.
 If you notice they air-dry immediately after a shower, while the rest of your hair is still wet, Hawkins says that's a sign it's time for a trip to the salon.
+(Just make sure to wear your face mask.)
 "Those dry ends are roughly a good indicator as to how much you should cut off to get that instant healthy hair feeling back," he says.